 PRAYER OF FRA GIOVANNI GIOCONDO

-A Letter to the Most Illustrious the Contessina Allagia Dela Aldobrandeschi,
+A Letter to the Most Illustrious

-written Christmas Eve Anno Domini 1513.
+written Christmas Eve, Anno Domini 1513.

 I am your friend, and my love for you goes deep.

-which you have not; but there is much, very much that, while I cannot give it, you can take.
+There is nothing I can give you which you do not already posses.
+However, there is much, very much that, while I cannot give it, you can take!

 No heaven can come to us unless our hearts